NHSDigital/rap-community-of-practice/what-is-RAP.md

 ## Silver level RAP

 - [ ] Have you shared your code publicly on github?
-[See process flow for publishing safely].
+[See process flow for publishing safely](development-approach/08_how-to-publish-your-code-in-the-open.md).
 - [ ] Does your code include unit tests and regression tests?
 [See unit tests](development-approach/04_unit-tests.md).
 - [ ] Does your repo include dependency management?